-METHODOLOGY -- Corresponds to Section V's Review Criteria (2) Response, (3) Evaluative Measures (4) Impact, and (6) Support Requested
+METHODOLOGY -- Corresponds to Section V's Review Criteria (2) Response, (4) Impact, and (6) Support Requested

-You must describe your plan to provide technical assistance to rural communities, including how you will address the breadth of requests for services.
-You must identify the mechanisms by which you will identify organizations in need of assistance.
-This will include the ability to identify the method of initial contact from communities and clients, (e.g., through the web site, toll free number, or contact at a meeting or conference), and clearly track the outcome of the technical assistance (e.g., a new site or service was established).
+You must describe your plan to provide technical assistance.
+You must identify the mechanisms by which you will identify organizations in need of assistance including methods of identifying initial contacts (e.g., through the website, toll free number, or contact at a meeting or conference), and tracking outcomes of assistance (e.g., a new site or service was established).

-A strategy to share information, including lessons learned and best practices, should be included.
+Evidence of an ability to share information, including lessons learned should also be included.
 You should clearly indicate how you have and will collaborate and share expertise with new and/or existing providers of telehealth services at the national, regional, state and local levels.
+NTRCs are expected to track telehealth "Best Practices" across the country.
 You should discuss your plan for the following core services:

-- 1. providing technical assistance, training, and support, and providing for travel expenses, for health care providers and a range of health care entities that provide or will provide telehealth services; - 2. disseminating information and research findings related to telehealth services; - promoting effective collaboration among telehealth resource centers and the HRSA OAT, as well as other HRSA award recipients (e.g., Telehealth Centers of Excellence, TA providers); - 4. conducting evaluations to determine the best utilization of telehealth technologies to meet health care needs; - 5. promoting the integration of the technologies used in clinical information systems with other telehealth technologies; - 6. fostering the use of telehealth technologies to provide health care information and education for consumers in a more effective manner; and - 7. implementing special projects or studies under the direction of the HRSA.
+- 1. providing technical assistance, training, and support, and providing for travel expenses, for health care providers and a range of health care entities that provide or will provide telehealth services; - 2. disseminating information and research findings related to telehealth services: - promoting effective collaboration among telehealth resource centers and the HRSA OAT, as well as other HRSA award recipients (e.g., Telehealth Centers of Excellence, TA providers); - 4. conducting evaluations to determine the best utilization of telehealth technologies to meet health care needs;

-Delivery Modes for Sharing Expertise:
+- 5. promoting the integration of the technologies used in clinical information systems with other telehealth technologies; - 6. fostering the use of telehealth technologies to provide health care information and education for consumers in a more effective manner; and - 7. implementing special projects or studies under the direction of the Office for the Advancement of Telehealth.

-You must identify the means by which clients will contact your organization for technical assistance and the ways in which you will share expertise.
+Delivery Modes for Sharing Expertise: You must identify the means by which clients will contact your organization for technical assistance and the ways in which you will share expertise.
 Examples of potential delivery modes include:

-- One-to-One: One or more RTRC staff members interact directly with an individual or a group of individuals representing a single organization. - Peer-to-Peer: Arranging for an entity with a particular expertise to provide assistance to another organization or individual that requested technical assistance from the RTRC. - One-to-Many: One or more RTRC staff members interacting directly and simultaneously with a group of entities made up of individuals representing different organizations or organizational units. - Broad Public: In cooperation with National Telehealth Resource Centers, RTRCs should also provide public programs and webinars, recorded and posted for later viewing for example, on a public facing website.
+- One-to-One: One or more NTRC staff members interact directly with an individual or a group of individuals representing a single organization. - Peer-to-Peer: Arranging for an entity with a particular expertise to provide assistance to another organization or individual that requested technical assistance from the NTRC. - One-to-Many: One or more NTRC staff members interacting directly and simultaneously with a group of entities made up of individuals representing different organizations or organizational units. - Broad Public: In cooperation with Regional Telehealth Resource Centers, NTRCs should also provide public programs and webinars, recorded and posted for later viewing for example, on a public facing website.